bazil777/Prototype-survival-game/README.md

 Get within a close proximity to the Magic Ball.
 It will heal your health up to 100 in intervals.
 Be aware that it will also steal your gold until it reaches zero, even if you are not healing.
 Manage your gold carefully.

+Crafting

+In order for you to survive, you will need to be able to craft weapons to help you defeat enemies.
+One of your objectives is to craft a Hatchet, find the sutible materials to craft this weapon and continue your battle.

+There are other secrets to be investigated around the map, see what materials you can find and craft with in order for you to progress through the game.

+Biomes

+There are 4 different biomes that are exploreable, however you might not be able to enter certain ones without a specific piece of equiptment.
+Hint: You may need to craft items that help you enter specfic biomes.

 Thank you for playing Boxed In!